 There are a number of things you can do to get an accurate assessment of a B2B data provider’s data.
 The first thing is to know how you plan to use it.
 Once you have a clear idea of what you want, run a test to get a number of fresh, relevant complete records that meet your target audience criteria.
 Evaluate if the contacts meet your specific needs based on the following criteria:

-- Examine how complete and up-to-date the records are, including details about each person's job title, work email address, phone number and social media accounts.
+• Fill Rate: Examine how complete the records are.
+Assess the fields available, including details about each person's job title, work email address, phone number and social media accounts.
+Look at the fill rate of these fields.
+Is LinkedIn profile URL populated for 40% of records, 60%, 99%?

-- Finally, inquire about data freshness.
+• Accuracy & Freshness: Finally, examine the data freshness.
 Ideally, the information should be less than 30 days old (and most B2B data providers will let you know how long each field has been updated).

 Coverage